 - Avoid hitting the brakes suddenly.
-Instead, slowly release the accelerator to slow down the vehicle.
+Instead, slowly release the accelerator to slow down the vehicle to gain control.

-- If you are on pavement, simply maneuver the vehicle onto the correct lane.
+- If you are on pavement, simply maneuver the vehicle into the correct lane.

 - If you are off the road, turn the steering wheel slightly towards the right direction, and then leave it to return to its correct position.
-This would bring you back to your correct direction.
+This will generally bring you back to your correct direction.